Last updated: November 27th, 2019

 But, this particular sensory lap pad needed to be included on this list, because it can provide just as much value as weighted blankets in many cases.

-For example, these lap pads currently range from 3 to 12 lbs in weight, so they should be suitable for most children who weigh up to 110 lbs.
+For example, these lap pads currently range from 3 to 15 lbs in weight, so they should be suitable for most young children.

 As a neat alternative to weighted blankets – these smaller-sized lap pads work great for at-home and classroom usage.